sabinadams/nestjs-prisma-module/README.md

 bootstrap();
 ```

-With that configured, the `@nestjs/common` library will now use the Pino logger with the Loki transport under the hood, meaning all of the logs from the this library will go to Loki.
+With that configured, the `@nestjs/common` library will now use the Pino logger with the Loki transport under the hood, meaning all of the logs from the this library will go to Loki _(if logging is turned on)_.

 ## Author